rodrigobrito/akamai-siem-connector/README.md

 - `edgercSection`: Identifier of the section in the `edgercFilename`.
 - `configsIds`: Identifiers of the security configs separated by comma.

-This architecture uses [`Apache Kafka`](https://kafka.apache.org) to process/store the events collected.
+By default, the `processor` will store the events in the disk (The default path of the storage is the `data` directory in the home directory).
+This architecture also supports [`Apache Kafka`](https://kafka.apache.org) to process/store the events collected.
 If you want to use an external instance of `Apache Kafka`, just edit the file `processor-kafka/etc/processor.conf` and specify the connection attributes of the instance.
 Depending on the volumetry, you will need to scale the `processor`.

 To define the customer SIEM attributes, just edit the file `logstash-<siem-identifier>/etc/logstash.conf`.